 Cuisine • In India, much of the cuisine is vegetarian, served with rice and/or bread.
 Most meals are rice-based, and vegetables are fresh and grown locally.
 You will find plentiful baked goods, and warm butter tea is common.

 Currency • Indian currency is the Rupee (INR).
-We visit a bank to convert a small amount of money to Rupees at the beginning of the program in Delhi.
-There is also access to ATM machines in Delhi and Leh.
+We visit a bank to convert a small amount of money to Rupees at the beginning of the program in New Delhi.
+There is also access to ATM machines in New Delhi and Leh.

 Voltage • Although we have access to electricity in India, service interruptions are quite common.
 The electric current is 230V.
 A variety of electrical plugs are found throughout India, so an all-around adapter plug set is recommended.
 A voltage converter may be required for some electronic devices.